 Each project is described for you in the PROJECTS tab of this site.
 As you’ll see in the next section, you can dial up your own grade by doing the work you choose to do.
 Do none of them, do them all, or pick and choose among projects, homework, and exams.
 It’s up to you.
 Everything is available now so plan your semester early!
 (And then pace yourself…)

 GradingYou determine your own grade by what you do.
 Mix quizzes, exams, and projects to accumulate a specific total number of points.
-Here are the details.
+I divide points in two categories:

 |Source||max #||pts per||total possible|